joshfester/slimstack/README.md

 ## Overview

-This configuration sets up PHP to run over TCP port 9000.
+This configuration sets up PHP FPM to run over TCP port 9000.
 NGINX will use FastCGI cache to bypass PHP on all frontend pages.
 The cache gets purged automatically by the clear-caches mu-plugin

 ## Instructions